 "This approach is ill suited to the digital age, in which people reveal a great deal of information about themselves to third parties in the course of carrying out mundane tasks."

-When a Warrant is Required for Cell Phone Data
+Carpenter v.
+United States: Warrant Requirements for Cell Phone Data

 Despite the private information that may be revealed to police by GPS coordinates, phone calls placed and received, and other such data, these are services we choose to use.
 But while the choice to use a cell phone is voluntary, the simple act of turning on your phone doesn't result in the forfeiture of your Fourth Amendment rights.
-This was decided by the Supreme Court in 2018, when it ruled that the use of cell site location information (CSLI) is not subject to the third party doctrine.
+This was decided by the Supreme Court in 2018 (Carpenter v.
+United States) when it ruled that the use of cell site location information (CSLI) is not subject to the third party doctrine.

 CSLI refers to the data generated each time a cell phone connects to a nearby tower.
 Taken as a whole, this data set can track a person's past and present movements with some degree of accuracy, but less so than that which is tracked by GPS.
 In the opinion, Chief Justice John Roberts (partially quoting another case) noted the following: